ssbin0914/Causal-Mode-Multiplexer/README.md

 ## Acknowledgement

 We thank the authors of the following research works and open-source projects.
+We've used some of the code from different repositories.

 [Uncertainty-Guided Cross-Modal Learning for Robust Multispectral Pedestrian Detection](https://ieeexplore.ieee.org/abstract/document/9419080?casa_token=2iNnZoAqg20AAAAA:lAH7D-i2BnLKOY8ZnLuK_fU-M2sZBg-nlQn5sUgw9ksBPpLVkqlCdCW3EfJ50N9-AHkAHt_J)